lawrencek0/mono-workshop/README.md

-## React Projects 2017
+# React Projects 2017

 This repository will contain a collection of projects which I built in order to learn React.

-# Ideas
+## Ideas
-create transpilers
+1. Create transpilers
-Youtube Viewer
+2. Youtube Viewer
-Rewrite all javascript projects using react-router
+3. Rewrite all javascript projects using react-router